LaurieLBaker/COA-Data-Analysis/content/home/syllabus.md

 ### Homework assignments

 Beyond the in class activities, you will be assigned weekly larger programming tasks throughout the semester.
-These assignments will be completed individually, and submitted as GitHub repositories. **Tip:** Do the (optional) R tutorials which will introduce you to the datasets and topics covered in the homework assignments.
+These assignments will be completed individually and due on the following Friday 23:59 EST through Sunday 23:59 EST, and submitted as GitHub repositories. **Tip:** Do the (optional) R tutorials which will introduce you to the datasets and topics covered in the homework assignments.

 ### Quizzes